Generalized Convolution Quadrature for non smooth sectorial problems: Introduction

 with $G$ given by

 and bounded by

 For the regularity of the data $f$, we assume that

 Notice that $g$ continuous in $[0,T]$ is enough for \eqref{convolution} to be well defined under the assumptions on $k$.
 In this situation, the original CQ methods are well known to suffer an order reduction.
 Typically a CQ formula of maximal order $p$ is able to achieve that order in the $L^{\infty}$ norm only if the zero-extension of the data $f$ to $t<0$ is smooth enough, depending on $\alpha$ and $p$ .
 This question has been thoroughly analyzed in the literature, starting from the introduction of the CQ itself in \cite{Lu88I}.
-More precisely, we follow the operational notation introduced by Lubich and set Then, for $p=1$, the following error estimates follow from \cite[Theorem 5.2, Corollary 3.2]{Lu88I}
+More precisely, we follow the operational notation introduced by Lubich and set We consider the particular case $f(t)=t^{\beta}\vv$, with a $t$-independent $\vv \in B$, cf. \cite{CuLuPa}.
+Then, for $p=1$, the following error estimates follow from \cite[Theorem 5.2, Corollary 3.2]{Lu88I}

 The above estimates imply that the order of convergence close to the origin is actually $\alpha+\beta$, and that the maximal order of convergence (which is one) is only achievable pointwise at times away from the origin and for $\beta\ge 0$.
 Similar error estimates in time hold for the application of the CQ to linear subdiffusion equations \cite{jin2016two}, whose solutions are known to satisfy \eqref{dataform}, see \cite[Section 8]{CuLuPa}.
 For approximations of order higher than one, correction terms are needed in order to achieve the full maximal order at a given time point away from zero but, in any case, the convergence rate still deteriorates close to the singularity \cite{CuLuPa,JinLiZhou2017}.